 Ask a representative from the company or service to perform an accessibility demonstration.
 If they can’t or won’t, there’s a good chance it won’t serve all of your students.

 Put yourself in another’s shoes.
 Could you operate this software using only a keyboard?
-Could you participate in use of the software if you had an auditory impairment?
+Could you participate in use of the software if you were deaf or hard-of-hearing?
 Consider establishing student personas for testing.

 Understand the services and limitations of AccessibleNU.